Providing Life-Journey Support Services

 The Community Support Worker program provides culturally appropriate holistic prevention and intervention support to urban Indigenous individuals and families impacted by Fetal Alcohol Spectrum Disorder (FASD).

-Indigenous Courtworker Program
+Indigenous Courtworker Programs

 Cultural Resource Coordinator